wez3/wez3.github.io/_posts/2020-08-07-Creating-a-ProtonVPN-wireless-network.md

 sudo protonvpn init
 ```

 Lets do some additional configuration.
 One thing I noticed is that whenever a connection is established with ProtonVPN, I’m not able to SSH in the box anymore due to the added routes.
-To prevent this, we configure split tunneling through the follow command.
-Choose the option split tunneling and set it for the IP-address where your Ubuntu VM is located, e.g. 192.168.1.1/24:
+To prevent this, we configure split tunneling through the following command.
+Choose the option split tunneling and set it for the subnet where your Ubuntu VM is located, e.g. 192.168.1.1/24:

 ```
 protonvpn configure